Frederick Booth-Tucker: The Salvation Army

 His new wife also became ill during the time of their stay in India and so in 1891 the Booth-Tuckers returned to International Headquarters in London as joint Commissioners for Foreign Affairs.
 In 1896 they were appointed joint Territorial Commanders of the United States following the defection of Emma's brother Ballington Booth.
 Emma Booth-Tucker was given the title 'The Consul' by her father.
 However, in October 1903 Emma Booth-Tucker was killed in a train crash while travelling to meet her husband in Chicago.

 Frederick Booth-Tucker continued the work in America alone until 1904, when he returned to International Headquarters as Foreign Secretary.
 In June 1906, Booth-Tucker married for the third time, to Colonel Minnie Reid, daughter of a one-time Acting Governor of Bombay.
-Posted to India in 1907 as the Salvation Army's Special Commissioner for India and Ceylon, he and his new wife started work among India's criminal tribes in 1908, work they were involved in until 1919, when they returned to England owing to his poor health.
+Posted to India in 1907 as the Salvation Army's Special Commissioner for India and Ceylon, he and his new wife started work among the so called criminal tribes in 1908.
+They started the work in answer to a petition of the ICS to Booth-Tucker to help reeducating a tribe in Gorakhpur.
+Booth-Tucker thus started to build up a Correction-Settlement for the roughly 300 members of the tribe.
+Due to the apparent success of said settlement the ICS asked for Booth-Tuckers participation in other settlements.
+By the end of 1911 the majority of settlements where under the supervision of the Salvation Army.
+He continued working among the so called criminal tribes until 1919, when he and his wife returned to England owing to his poor health.